Meet Carolina Alumni

-Alixandra B. Yanus ( Ph.D., 2010, assistant professor, High Point University).
+Alixandra B. Yanus ( Ph.D., 2010, associate professor, High Point University).
 Ali’s research focuses on gender and politics, particularly the relationship between gender and representation.
 She is currently engaged in several research projects that examine how political context and socio-demographic indicators affect the descriptive and substantive representation of women in American political institutions.

 Ali’s comments on her experiences at Chapel Hill:

 “Two things stand out about my experiences at Chapel Hill.
 First, and most important, is the collegial environment that the graduate students work hard to foster and maintain.
 I am fortunate to have attended graduate school with so many creative and collaborative people, many of whom will remain friends for life.
 My graduate school experience was also enhanced by the sense of community cultivated by the greatest college basketball program in the country.
 I am only half joking when I say I came for the education, and stayed because of Roy’s Boys.”